Stone Harbor Emerging Markets Income Fund (NYSE:EDF) to Issue $0.06 Monthly Dividend

-Stone Harbor Emerging Markets Income Fund (NYSE:EDF) declared a monthly dividend on Thursday, October 21st, Wall Street Journal reports.
-Shareholders of record on Monday, December 13th will be paid a dividend of 0.06 per share on Thursday, December 23rd.
-This represents a $0.72 annualized dividend and a yield of 9.93%.
-The ex-dividend date of this dividend is Friday, December 10th.
+Stone Harbor Emerging Markets Income Fund (NYSE:EDF) declared a monthly dividend on Friday, October 22nd, Wall Street Journal reports.
+Shareholders of record on Monday, January 10th will be given a dividend of 0.06 per share on Friday, January 21st.
+This represents a $0.72 annualized dividend and a yield of 9.80%.
+The ex-dividend date is Friday, January 7th.

 Stone Harbor Emerging Markets Income Fund Company Profile